raybishun/selfstudy/dev/cs/dotnetcore/hosting_dotnetcore_on_iis/README.md

 * TIP: Ensure the 'Physical Path' is set to the 'Publish' folder, i.e. C:\inetpub\aspnetcoreapp\bin\Release\netcoreapp3.1\publish

 ### Test the app
-1. From within IIS - select the app, and click Browse on the Actions pane
+1. From within the IIS Management Console - select the app, and click Browse on the Actions pane

 ### References
 1. .NET Core SDK overview: https://docs.microsoft.com/en-us/dotnet/core/sdk